 • Treat your foster dog as if they are not housebroken.
 Keep an eye on them at all times in the house.
 Create a regular potty schedule.
 Puppies can hold between potty breaks for approximately one hour for each month of their age.
 So, a four- month-old puppy can hold it for four hours during the day.
 Overnight, they can usually hold it longer.
 If you are having a problem with housebreaking, contact us and we will walk you through it.

 • The more you understand about training dogs and correcting behavioral problems, the smoother things will go for you and your new foster dog.
 We use a positive approach for behavior modification.
-We NEVER use hitting a dog or a shock collar as a means of training.

 • Many of the dogs we get are undersocialized and have certain behavioral problems.
 It is essential that we socialize dogs as much as possible.
 Always use extreme caution and go very slowly when introducing your foster dog to new people and situations.
 If you are not sure if you should do something, don’t do it.

 • Never leave your dog tied/tethered outside for any amount of time.

 • Never leave your dog alone in a fenced yard longer than 15 minutes.
 Only do this after you are certain they will not jump the fence or dig underneath.